Thanks so much for visiting the Future Fe+male platform.

-I believe awareness is the first step, once you are aware of everyday sexist commentary whether it be innocent banter or misogynistic, you have already made a change.
+Awareness is the first step, once you are aware of everyday sexist commentary whether it be so called ‘innocent banter’ or misogynistic, you have already made a change.
 The next step is working out how to deal with it.
-And it’s this action I am most interested in addressing.
-I believe each generation have a role to play.
-How a young teenage woman deals with a comment or action may be different to an older woman.
+And it’s this action we are exploring and working out how to address through tangible action.

-I am very interested in understanding why this behaviour continues, especially in young people.
+We are interested in understanding why this behaviour continues, especially in young people.
 Universities and some schools have reported inappropriate sexual behaviour without consent in some young people.
-This is not the way of the world.
-Has the behaviour started with inappropriate banter?
-Where have these young people learned such banter?
-Media, peer group, family members, the school playground?
-I am also interested in children of primary school age and how they form their behaviour, particularly that girls and boys from a young age tend to play in gender specific groupings.
+We are also interested in children of primary school age and how they form their behaviour, particularly that girls and boys from a young age tend to play in gender specific groupings.
+We are exploring primary education and what action we can take through collaborating with teachers already doing great work.

 My personal every day action includes how I act and speak around men and boys.
 As a mum of a boy, I feel a huge responsibility and duty to bring up the male I wish to see in the world.
 A boy who knows the value of girls and women, of how to act and speak to girls and women.
 A boy who understands that body image should not define a woman.
 A boy who understand first we are human, and that gender should not define us.